zheludkovm/LinuxJavaFixes/README.md

 Where **user** is your username.
 - In IDEA go to Tools - Create Desktop Entry...
 (Create without check for all users will be enough).
 In IDEA event log you'll see notification about success creation.
 Close IDEA.
+- Logout from session and login again.
 - Run IDEA again from terminal.
 On unity launcher press right mouse button at IDEA icon and click on 'Lock to Launcher'.
-- Now you can close IDEA and run it via unity launcher.
+- Now you can run IDEA via unity launcher.
 Cyrillic keys should work.

 ## Eclipse